vilhelmen/gitlab-dind-cache/README.md

 1. Copy `gitlab-runner.service.d`, `dind-maintenance.service`, `dind-maintenance.timer` to `/etc/systemd/system`
 1. Run `systemctl daemon-reload` to load the new services.
 1. Enable the services and timer with `systemctl enable dind-cache.service dind-maintenance.timer`
-1. Enable the timer and restart everything by triggering a wipe with `systemctl start dind-maintenance.timer dind-maintenence.service`
+1. Enable the timer and restart everything by triggering a wipe with `systemctl start dind-maintenance.timer dind-maintenance.service`
+	- You may run into an SELinux issue with init_t calling system start because maintenence attempts to restart the cache and runner services if they are enabled.
 1. Register a new runner for the cached dind service.
 	- You'll probably want to tag it appropriately and limit it to tags only.
 1. Edit gitlab config file, add following bits to the runner: